dylanfisher/forest/README.md

 - [ ] add schema.org microdata where appopriate, e.g. for navigation menus, headers, footers
 - [ ] is it better to namespace engine?
 - [ ] document custom simple form components and inputs
-- [ ] squash migrations once final db structure is settled upon
 - [ ] tests
-- [x] 404 page, error pages.
-Document how to customize these.
-- [x] rip out paper_trail gem in favor of our own solution for versioning
-- [x] add optional: true to optional belongs_to associations http://blog.bigbinary.com/2016/02/15/rails-5-makes-belong-to-association-required-by-default.html
-- [x] better naming conventions when it comes to blocks, block_record, and block_slots
-- [x] add has_many ordered simpleform input and select2 option
-- [x] remove any gem dependencies not totally necessary?

 Admin